Day 1:ARRIVE IN AUCKLAND, NEW ZEALAND.

 Your Outback adventure continues this morning.
 For an unforgettable experience, you may choose to rise early for an optional camel ride to watch the sunrise at Uluru.
 Then, enjoy a TOUR around the base of the rock, learning of its significance to the Anangu Aboriginal people.
 For an even more amazing view of Uluru, perhaps take an optional aircraft ride.
 Later, fly to Cairns, “Gateway to the Great Barrier Reef,” one of the Seven Natural Wonders of the World.
 (B)Day 15:CAIRNS.
 EXCURSION TO THE OUTER GREAT BARRIER REEF.

 Today, prepare for the experience of a lifetime when you board a catamaran and CRUISE to the Outer Great Barrier Reef.
 Explore this underwater world that is a dazzling kaleidoscope of color and brilliance.
-Choose to SNORKEL, take a semi-submersible WATERCRAFT TOUR, or attend a presentation by a marine biologist.
+Choose to SNORKEL, take a GLASS BOTTOM BOAT TOUR, view the reef from an underwater observatory, watch fish feeding, enjoy a marine touch tank.
 Return to Cairns, where your evening is at leisure.
 (B,L)Day 16:CAIRNS.

 A full day at leisure in this tropical paradise.
 For a truly amazing experience, consider our optional trip to Kuranda via the old scenic rail route.
 See magnificent scenery from the comfort of a restored, historic mountain train.
 For the return journey, you may choose to take the Skyrail Rainforest Cableway—or maybe spend the day in the magical Daintree Rainforest, thought to be the planet’s oldest surviving tropical rainforest.
 (B)Day 17:CAIRNS–SYDNEY.